jerry0317/JYMoleculeTool-Swift/README.md

 You'll be able to find how to compile and run for each specific tool in the sections below.

+### Models and Results

+Some molecule models and results produced from this set of tool can be founded on this [repository](https://github.com/jerry0317/JYMoleculeTool-Results).

 ## Structure Finder
 Structure Finder provides the ability to calculate the possible structures of a molecule from the known absolute values (or uncertain-signed values) of positions |x|, |y|, and |z| for each atom in the molecule.
 The latter data can be obtained via the single isotope substitution based on Kraitchman's equations.